USITT Engineering Commission

 The Engineering Commission allows members to exchange information on the engineering aspects of the entertainment industry and promotes the advancement and practical application of technology and standards.

-- Steve Terry, Coordinator for NFPA NEC Panel 15
+Coordinator for NFPA NEC Panel 15 (Principal): Wendy Russell

 - Create, design, outline, produce, and locate educational programs, sessions, and classes concerning technical procedures and practices for all trades and crafts of the entertainment industry and make them available to USITT Regional Sections, Student Chapters, and other entertainment organizations.